Mohammed-App-creater/week_2/TASK2_REPORT.md

 ## 5. Conclusion

-This analysis of 652 customer reviews reveals significant insights into the customer experience of Ethiopian banking mobile applications.
+This analysis of 979 customer reviews reveals significant insights into the customer experience of Ethiopian banking mobile applications.
 While there is strong correlation between ratings and sentiment scores, indicating consistent customer feedback, there are clear areas for improvement across all three banks.

 **Key Takeaways**:

-1. **Commercial Bank of Ethiopia** demonstrates the strongest customer satisfaction, serving as a benchmark for competitors
+1. **Dashen Bank** demonstrates the strongest customer satisfaction, serving as a benchmark for competitors
 2. **Technical stability** remains the primary pain point across all banks
 3. **UI/UX improvements** are critical for enhancing user experience
 4. **Proactive customer support** can significantly improve sentiment scores